-- 117. The Directories Model calculates the net avoidable cost for the provision of a printed directory (free of charge, at least once a year) and the maintenance of the National Directory Database. - 118. eir's final 2010-2011 USO funding application did not include any costs or revenues of the National Directory Database in the Directories model.
-As the direct net cost of the National Directory Database was profitable, the direct net cost of national directory database would not increase the total direct net cost of the USO services overall and TERA agreed that the direct net cost of directories can be set at zero. - 119.
-TERA found that the direct net cost of the Directories Model was €- >< but as it was profitable, reflected this amount as zero in the net cost calculation.
+- 118. The Directories Model calculates the net avoidable cost for the provision of a printed directory (free of charge, at least once a year) and the maintenance of the National Directory Database. - 119. eir's final 2011-2012 USO funding application did not include any costs or revenues of the National Directory Database in the Directories model.
+As the direct net cost of the National Directory Database was profitable, the direct net cost of national directory database would not increase the total direct net cost of the USO services overall and TERA agreed that the direct net cost of directories can be set at zero.

+120. TERA found that the direct net cost of the Directories Model was €-≫ but as it was profitable, reflected this amount as zero in the net cost calculation.
 This is the same as the approach adopted by eir.

-- There were no changes in the methodology or approach to calculating the Directories Model in eir's final 2010-2011 USO funding application to that adopted in eir's 2009-2010 USO funding application. - 121.
-In relation to the printed directory, eir included an advertising charge paid by eir (for presence of its logos and name on the front/back covers and inserts within the printed directory) to TRUVO/FCR Media, in its final 2010-2011 USO funding application. - 122.
-TERA considered eir's own advertising in the printed directories was advertising intrinsic to the commercial contract with TRUVO/FCR Media, where the cost represented the benefit.
+- 121. There were no changes in the methodology or approach to calculating the Directories Model in eir's final 2011-2012 USO funding application to that adopted in eir's 2009-2010 USO funding application. - 122.
+In relation to the printed directory, eir included an advertising charge paid by eir (for presence of its logos and name on the front/back covers and inserts within the printed directory) to TRUVO/FCR Media, in its final 2011-2012 USO funding application. - 123.
+TERA considered eir's own advertising in the printed directories was advertising intrinsic to the commercial contract with TRUVO/FCR Media, where the cost represented the benefit and TERA included this advertising charge as a cost in the Directories Model.

-- TERA noted that brand positioning of eir's logo and name in the printed directories could, if there was evidence that the cost did not adequately reflect the benefit, generate an intangible benefit for eir similar to the one from displaying its logo on uneconomic payphones.
-If so, this benefit could in principle have been included in the intangible benefits calculation, however, for the purposes of this application as the cost was considered to reflect the benefit, TERA included this advertising charge as a cost in the Directories Model.
 TERA advised that this item should not be included in the intangible benefits estimates to ensure that there is no double counting between the direct net cost calculation and the intangibles benefits, in accordance with Decision 36 of D04/11. - 124.
-TERA noted that, in any case, the inclusion or omission of the advertising charge in the Directories Model would have no effect on the total calculated direct net cost for 2010-2011.
-This is because the direct net cost of the Directories Model is €- ⊶, and as noted above, is reflected as zero in the net cost calculation.
+TERA noted that, in any case, the inclusion or omission of the advertising charge in the Directories Model would have no effect on the total calculated direct net cost for 2011-2012.
+This is because the direct net cost of the Directories Model is €-, and as noted above, is reflected as zero in the net cost calculation.

-125. ComReg is satisfied, on the basis of the assessment and review undertaken by TERA, that eir's final 2010-2011 USO funding application in respect of Directories is consistent with the principles and methodologies of D04/11 and specifically Decision 17 of D04/11.
+125. ComReg is satisfied, on the basis of the assessment and review undertaken by TERA, that eir's final 2011-2012 USO funding application in respect of Directories is consistent with the principles and methodologies of D04/11 and specifically Decision 17 of D04/11.